 El Salvador is also becoming a more equal country.
 Inequality – measured by the Gini coefficient – declined by about 5 percentage points between 2007 and 2016.
 This reduction was driven by income growth for the poorest 20 percent in 2016, making El Salvador the most equal country in Latin America the same year, after Uruguay.

-However, crime and violence threaten social development and economic growth in El Salvador, and negatively affect the quality of life of its citizens.
-The crime rate reached historic record levels in 2015 with 102 homicides per 100,000.
+But crime and violence threaten social development and economic growth in El Salvador, and negatively affect the quality of life of its citizens.
+While gang-related violence has substantially dropped in recent years (OSAC, 2018), El Salvador continues to have one of the highest homicides rate in the world: 60.07 homicides per 100,000 inhabitants in 2017.
 Crime and violence make doing business more expensive, negatively affect investment decisions and hinder job creation.

 The country has also very high exposure and vulnerability to natural hazards, including earthquakes and volcanic eruptions.
 It is also highly vulnerable to climate change impacts, including increased occurrences of floods, droughts, and tropical storms.